mgsweet/Apex-NoRecoil-2021/README.md

 ## Python CLI - Description
 The repository also contains a Python version of the AHK script.
 It uses the Google Tesseract OCR and OpenCV to detect the weapon being used via key listener.
 The recoil-patterns are applied via win32api mouse_event.
 The program was built to be consumed as a CLI.
 It can be found in the **python** directory or by following this link - [python-build](https://github.com/mgsweet/Apex-NoRecoil-2021/tree/main/python)

+The Python dir also contains a recoil-pattern creation tool which can be found in the modules dir.
+For more info please read the README in the python dir.

 ## Update

 ### 2021/08/15